AUMSA/2020-MSA-content/README.md

 The top 20 students with the most amount of points will be mentored by Microsoft professionals to participate in the [Microsoft Imagine Cup 2020](https://imaginecup.microsoft.com/en-us).

 ## Microsoft Azure for Students
 Sign up for Microsoft Azure for Students [(Documentation can be found here)](https://github.com/AUMSA/2020-Phase-1/tree/master/Azure%20For%20Students).
-Get $100 credit as well as 12 months of free Azure services when you create your free account (there is no credit card needed).
+Get $100 credit as well as 12 months of free Azure services when you create your free account (no credit card needed).
 Find out more information [here](https://azure.microsoft.com/en-us/free/students/).